 - Help with prioritization to reduce procrastination

-- Use timers, agendas, calendars and/or apps to help remind of deadlines
+- Use electronic devices, agendas, calendars and/or apps to help remind of deadlines

 - Divide large tasks into smaller ones; create milestones and deadlines for those milestones